-Employers with fewer than 50 employees are eligible for an exemption from the requirements to provide leave to care for a child whose school is closed, or child care is unavailable in cases where the viability of the business is threatened.
+Employers with fewer than 50 employees are eligible for an exemption from the requirements to provide leave to care for a child whose school is closed or child care is unavailable in cases where the viability of the business is threatened.

-To take immediate advantage of the paid leave credits, businesses can retain and access funds that they would otherwise pay to the IRS in payroll taxes.
+To take immediate advantage of the paid leave credits, businesses can retain and access funds they would otherwise pay to the IRS in payroll taxes.
 If those amounts are not enough to cover the cost of paid leave, employers can seek an expedited advance from the IRS by submitting a streamlined claim form that will be released next week.

-The Act provided paid sick leave and expanded family and medical leave for COVID-19 related reasons and created the refundable paid sick leave credit and the paid child care leave credit for eligible employers.
-Eligible employers are businesses and tax-exempt organizations with fewer than 500 employees that are required to provide emergency paid sick leave and emergency paid family and medical leave under the Act.
-Eligible employers will be able to claim these credits based on qualifying leave they provide between the effective date and Dec.
-31, 2020.
+The Act provided paid sick leave and expanded family and medical leave for COVID-19 reasons and created the refundable paid sick leave credit and the paid child care leave credit for eligible employers.
+Eligible employers are businesses and tax-exempt organizations with fewer than 500 employees required to provide emergency paid sick leave and emergency paid family and medical leave under the Act.
+Eligible employers will be able to claim these credits based on qualifying leave they provide between the effective date and December 31, 2020.
 Equivalent credits are available to self-employed individuals based on similar circumstances.

 Paid Sick Leave Credit